michaelsanford/timeout-as-a-service/README.md

-# Timeout as a Sservice
+# Timeout as a Service
 I needed this for [a Pen](https://codepen.io/msanford/pen/GmGgBx) playing with offline detection.

 # API